kequtech/kequtech-docs/src/md/arbor/guides/validation.md

 });
 ```

-The pattern is the same: normalize, validate, throw `Ex.BadRequest` or use any error as needed.
+The pattern is the same: normalize, validate, throw 422 (`Ex.UnprocessableContent`), `Ex.BadRequest` or use any error as needed.

 ## Splitting validation into its own function